 There’s no static color for quartz and some of them are blacks, cream, earthy brown, etc. The product also comes with sparkles, stripes that are similar to granite.
 One of the major distinctions between it and other natural stones is that it is made in a factory.

 If you’re thinking of purchasing and installing a quartz countertop for each square foot, then have a budget of $60 to $90.
 There are lots of benefits of using a quartz countertop in your home.
-The following are some of them.
+The following a some of them.

 Just like the granite countertops, you can also clean them daily with soapy water.
 All you need is a mild cleansing scrub to wipe out the dirt attached to it.
 However, don’t use scouring pads because they make the surface appear dim.
 If you also don’t want the resins and quartz to be dissolved, avoid severe chemicals.